 Emergency dental treatment by a physician is sometimes required when a dentist is unavailable to treat the following conditions:

-Postextraction problems (eg, bleeding, swelling and pain, alveolitis and osteomyelitis, and osteonecrosis of the jaw [ONJ])
+Postextraction problems Postextraction Problems Postextraction problems are a subset of dental emergencies that require immediate treatment.
+These problems include Swelling and pain Postextraction alveolitis Osteomyelitis Osteonecrosis of the jaw read more (eg, bleeding, swelling and pain, alveolitis and osteomyelitis, and osteonecrosis of the jaw [ONJ])

-Oral analgesics effective for most dental problems include acetaminophen 650 to 1000 mg q 6 h and NSAIDs such as ibuprofen 400 to 800 mg q 6 h.
-Ibuprofen and acetaminophen also can be used together for a brief period, alternating the drugs every 3 h.
+Oral analgesics effective for most dental problems include acetaminophen 650 to 1000 mg every 6 hours and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen 400 to 800 mg every 6 hours.
+Ibuprofen and acetaminophen also can be used together for a brief period, alternating the drugs every 3 hours.
 For severe pain, these drugs may be combined with opioids such as codeine 60 mg; hydrocodone 5 mg, 7.5 mg, or 10 mg; or oxycodone 5 mg.

-Current American Heart Association guidelines (2007) recommend prophylactic antibiotics for prevention of infective endocarditis in patients undergoing dental procedures only for patients with prosthetic cardiac valves, previous infective endocarditis, specific congenital heart diseases, and for cardiac transplant recipients with heart valve problems (valvulopathy).
-Dental procedures requiring prophylaxis are those that require manipulation or perforation of gingival or oral mucosa or that involve the root end area of the teeth (ie, those most likely to cause bacteremia).
-The preferred drug is amoxicillin 2 g po 30 to 60 min before the procedure.
+Dental procedures requiring prophylaxis are those that require manipulation or perforation of gingival or oral mucosa or that involve the root end area of the teeth (ie, those most likely to cause bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
+It can occur spontaneously, during certain tissue infections, with use of indwelling genitourinary or IV catheters, or after dental... read more ).
+The preferred drug is amoxicillin 2 g orally 30 to 60 minutes before the procedure.
 For those who cannot tolerate penicillins, alternatives include clindamycin 600 mg or cephalexin 2 g.